ZzzwyPIN/MatlabFiles/README.md

 This Repository is for my My Matlab Simulation.

 ##
-#Creating a new branch is quick.
+#Creating a new branch is quick & simple.